president and vice presidents

 Angela is co-founder and director of investment management company, OLIM.
 The Lascelles made a significant personal donation to the 3T Scanner Appeal and pledged to raise a similar amount from colleagues, which was exceeded.
 She was a member of the appeal committee for the Epilepsy Society Research Centre, which was successsfully completed in 2013.

-They are very much a team in their efforts to raise awareness of epilepsy issues across business and personal contacts.
+They are very much a team in their efforts to raise awareness of epilepsy issues across business and personal contacts and became VPs of Epilepsy Society in 2004.

 Christopher is a fellow of the Royal Society for the Arts, and the Royal Society of Medicine, a member of the Biological Society, and a practising barrister and recorder.